developer-friendly/blog/docs/posts/0010-cert-manager.md

 ```

 Notice the namespace we are instructing Kustomization to place the resources in.
-The FluCD Kustomization CRD will be created in the flux-system namespace, while
+The FluCD Kustomization CRD will be created in the `flux-system` namespace, while
-the Helm release itself is placed in the cert-manager namespace.
+the Helm release itself is placed in the `cert-manager` namespace.

-Ultimately, to create this stack, we will create a FluxCD [Kustomization resource]:
+Ultimately, to create this stack, we will create a FluxCD Kustomization resource[^11]:

 ```yaml title="cert-manager/kustomize.yml"
 -8<- "docs/codes/0010/cert-manager/kustomize.yml"